nicklockwood/Tribute/README.md

 $ tribute help export
 ```

-Once you have generated a licenses file and integreated it into your app or website, you might want to configure a script to update it every time you build.
+Once you have generated a licenses file and integrated it into your app or website, you might want to configure a script to update it every time you build.
 To set this up in Xcode, do the following:

 1. Click on your project in the file list, choose your target under `TARGETS`, click the `Build Phases` tab
 2. Add a `New Run Script Phase` by clicking the little plus icon in the top left and paste in the following script: